-The best gaming PCs give you the power to play the most impressive, demanding games in the biggest and most beautiful form possible.
-They also tend to carry some of the highest price tags in the PC market.
+The best gaming PCs are capable of handling the most resource-demanding and graphically intensive video games in the biggest and most elegant form factor possible.
+Though these machines are great at what they provide, they often come with the highest price tags in the PC market.

-Now that new consoles have hit the market we should point out that while the PS5 and Xbox Series X deliver plenty of power, they're still no match for one of the best gaming desktops.
-If you want fast-loading SSDs, gorgeous ray tracing, massive quantities of RAM, 4K resolution and 60+ fps frame rate, you don't have to wait until the consoles come back in stock; you can have the the best gaming desktops right now.
+With next-gen consoles in the market, we should note that while the PS5 and Xbox Series X deliver plenty of power, they're still no match for one of the best gaming desktops.
+If you want fast-loading SSDs, gorgeous ray tracing, massive quantities of RAM, 4K resolution and 60+ fps frame rate, you don't have to wait for these consoles to be in stock; you can have the best gaming desktops right now.

-We test new gaming PCs regularly to see if they pass muster for this list, and update the page as systems become available.
+We test all the new gaming PCs we can get our hands on to see if they pass muster for this list, and update the page as systems become available.
 Read on, and we'll help you find your next great gaming machine.

 What are the best gaming PCs right now?

-During the ongoing chip shortage gaming PCs are scarce and back-ordered enough that to some extent, whatever you can find for a reasonable price is the best gaming PC you can buy right now.
+Due to the ongoing chip shortage, gaming PCs are scarce and back-ordered enough that to some extent, whatever you can find for a reasonable price is the best gaming PC you can buy right now.

-If you want something pre-built that looks like it belongs in an office (i.e. no flashing lights or other bells and whistles) but still packs enough power to play the latest games, consider the subtle Dell XPS 8940.
+If you'd rather buy a pre-built gaming PC that looks like it belongs in an office (i.e. no flashing lights or other bells and whistles) but still packs enough power to play the latest games, consider the subtle Dell XPS 8940.
+It's not going to break any performance records, but it plays the latest games well and its drab, RGB-less case will blend right in with your office.

 The best gaming PCs you can buy